 - What is ulcerative colitis?

-- What foods should I avoid in an ulcerative colitis diet plan?
+- 19 trigger foods to avoid with an ulcerative colitis diet plan

-- How can I remember the foods that trigger my ulcerative colitis symptoms?
+- How can I track foods that cause flare-ups and trigger symptoms of my ulcerative colitis?

 - Find a local Doctor in your town

 What foods help manage and soothe ulcerative colitis flares?

 Avoiding foods that trigger ulcerative colitis symptoms is one way to help manage symptoms through diet.
 Another is knowing what foods to eat that may help relieve flares.
 Following is a list of foods that may help soothe ulcerative colitis flares: